Identification of Latent Group Effects under Conditional Calibration: Model and Assumptions

 Assumption~\ref{ass:mean} has two components.
 The effect of latent membership on the conditional mean of $Y$ is constant in $X$.
 Additionally, the score $p$ is mean-independent of $Y$ once $(G,X)$ are known: conditional on true membership, the analyst's probability score conveys no further information about the expected outcome.

 \begin{assumption}[Conditional calibration] $\E[G\mid p,X]=p$ a.s. \end{assumption}

 Assumption~\ref{ass:cal} is the sole formal link between the latent indicator $G$ and the observed score $p$.
 It is a calibration condition: $p$ need not equal the propensity score $\Pbb(G=1\mid X)$ but must be an unbiased predictor of $G$ given all observed information $(p,X)$.
-Scores arising from area-level prevalence rates, classifier outputs, or model-based predictions all satisfy this condition when they are well-calibrated.
+The condition is strictly stronger than marginal calibration ($\E[G\mid p]=p$): it additionally requires that the covariates $X$ carry no predictive content for $G$ beyond the score.
+This is a substantive restriction, and it is worth stating plainly which scores satisfy it and which do not.
+Scores built from information \emph{coarser} than $X$ generally fail it: an area-level prevalence rate, for example, is not conditionally calibrated once $X$ contains individual-level predictors of membership.
+Conversely, scores built as posterior probabilities from information \emph{richer} than $X$ satisfy it by construction, as Remark~\ref{rem:obtain} makes precise.
+Off-the-shelf classifier outputs sit in between: even when marginally calibrated they need not be conditionally calibrated, and the condition should be treated as testable-and-enforceable rather than automatic.
+Remark~\ref{rem:obtain} describes how; the sensitivity theory of Section~\ref{sec:robustness} quantifies the cost of residual violations.

+\begin{remark}[Obtaining conditionally calibrated scores] Since $G$ is unobserved, one may ask how a score satisfying Assumption~\ref{ass:cal} can ever be constructed or verified---without observing the very variable whose absence motivates the framework.
+Two mechanisms resolve this.

+\emph{(i) Calibration by construction.} Let $W$ be an information set with $\sigma(X)\subseteq\sigma(W)$, and suppose $p=\Pbb(G=1\mid W)$ is a posterior probability computed from a correctly specified model of $G$ given $W$ (for example, a Bayes posterior combining a prior with unit-level signals, as in the BISG construction of \citealp{elliott2009}).
+Then, because $\sigma(p,X)\subseteq\sigma(W)$, the tower property gives

+so Assumption~\ref{ass:cal} holds \emph{exactly}, at every level of score informativeness.
+Conditional calibration is thus not an incidental property that must be checked score by score; it is the defining property of a posterior probability based on richer information than the controls.

+\emph{(ii) Validation on a labelled subsample.} In the applications that motivate the framework, $G$ is typically \emph{administratively missing} rather than unknowable: race is self-reported in some data collections, poverty status is measured in audit surveys, health conditions are adjudicated in registry subsamples.
+On such a labelled subsample the conditional-calibration condition is directly testable (regress $G-p$ on $(p,X)$ and test the zero function), and enforceable: recalibrating $p$ on $(p,X)$ using the labelled units---conditional recalibration---restores the condition before the score is deployed on the unlabelled bulk where the inference is run.
+The companion paper \citep{kurbucz2026kbs} develops this diagnostic-and-recalibration protocol in detail.
+Neither mechanism requires observing $G$ on the analysis sample itself; the framework is therefore not circular, but it is also not assumption-free---absent both mechanisms, Assumption~\ref{ass:cal} must be defended on subject-matter grounds and stress-tested with the sensitivity bound of Section~\ref{sec:robustness}. \end{remark}